What is menopause?

 The signs of menopause are mainly connected with lower concentration of estradiol – a hormone which is one of the estrogens.
-A woman’s organism needs to switch from regular menstruation to lowered hormone production.
+A woman’s body needs to switch from regular menstruation to lowered hormone production.

 Adjusting to the hormonal changes may take a different course in every woman.
 The symptoms of menopause may appear even a few years before the last period.
-Some of the below mentioned symptoms are not experienced by some woman – it is a very individual matter.
+Some of the below mentioned symptoms are not experienced by some women – it is a very individual matter.
 This is why the treatment needs to be established individually for every woman.

 - mental changes – depression, problems with memory, mood swings